 - Targeted sequencing of the ITS regions for characterization of fungal communities

-- Targeted sequencing of hyper-variable regions of the 16S gene
+- Targeted sequencing of hyper-variable regions of the 16S gene to characterize bacterial communities.

 - Whole genome shotgun sequencing

 Core staff are available to assist with experimental design and to answer questions related to metagenomic approaches.
 Arrangements for a meeting to discuss new or existing projects can be made by sending an email to Nathan Bivens, core director.

 Assistance with grant proposols and letters of support is also available by contacting the director.

 Prior to sample submission and services performed, a project must be initiated with the core director and involves the following steps.

 - Contact the core director to discuss project details.
 Several parameters are needed to quote a project and establish the scope of the work to be performed.

 - Number of sequence reads per sample to be generated.